-At the time Beernsten was attacked, Allen, 32, was a suspect in several prowling cases and an attempted breaking and entering following a window-peeping incident.
-Police had authorized surveillance of Allen 12 days prior to the attack on Beernsten, but on the day of the attack, the surveillance was limited to one check on Allen’s location.
+At the time Beerntsen was attacked, Allen, 32, was a suspect in several prowling cases and an attempted breaking and entering following a window-peeping incident.
+Police had authorized surveillance of Allen 12 days prior to the attack on Beerntsen, but on the day of the attack, the surveillance was limited to one check on Allen’s location.
 Allen bore a striking resemblance to Avery.

 On September 11, 2003, a joint motion to dismiss the charges brought by the Manitowoc District Attorney’s Office and the Wisconsin Innocence Project was granted and Avery was released.

-On March 9, 2005, prompted by Beernsten and Avery, the Wisconsin Department of Justice adopted a model eyewitness identification protocol.
+On March 9, 2005, prompted by Beerntsen and Avery, the Wisconsin Department of Justice adopted a model eyewitness identification protocol.